theuserge/TheUserge.github.io/deployment.md

 > eg. mongodb+srv://<username>:<password>@mongos0.example.com/<dbname>?retryWrites=true&w=majority

-* Replace <password> with your given Password and <dbname> with "test" or "cluster0"
+* Replace password with your given Password and dbname with "test" or "cluster0" and remove <> symbols.

 **That's it**.
 You have got your **DATABASE_URL** Var